 So what are the reasons for befriending other writers?

 Nothing’s better than friendly competition.
 Why, just the other day, Chris challenged me to a flash fiction write-off (winner undecided).
 I’m not very good about finishing my work, but I did it, simply because I couldn’t bear the idea of letting him win.

 Besides, if their work is good, they’ll inspire you to work harder.
 At least, I know mine inspire me.

 2.)
 Good drinking buddies.

 As I’m writing this now, with drink in hand, talking to my writer friends via Skype, I can assure you that this was not a biased thought at all.

 3.)
 They know what you’re going through.

-I can’t talk to my “normal” friends about the voices in my head.
-Well, I can, but they give me funny looks.
-Writer friends know that writing is not always fun, not always easy.
-They know how much of your own blood you had to spill to write your latest draft.
+Writer friends know that writing is not always fun or easy.
+They know how much blood you had to spill to write your latest draft.
 They know the way inspiration is fickle and the way words sometimes leave you feeling exhausted.
 It’s good to have someone who understands.

 4.)
 Diversity is a good thing.